Lovely Warren: Tenure

-Warren convened an early learning council to help expand Pre-K programs in the city.
-She also developed a "3 to 3 Initiative" to help three-year-old children set on a path to read at grade level by third grade.
+Warren convened an early learning council to help expand pre-kindergarten programs in the city.
+She also developed a "3 to 3 Initiative" to help three-year-old children get on a path to read at grade level by third grade.
 To help achieve these goals, she eliminated fines for children's books and materials at city libraries.

 In December 2016, Warren ended the city's red light camera program.
-The insurance industry objected, citing its own studies which showed that cities that had used red light cameras between 2010 and 2014 had had a 21% drop in the number of fatal red light running crashes, while cities that had stopped using the cameras had had a 30% increase in such deaths.
-In response to these studies, Warren justified her decision to remove the cameras by saying, "I reached the conclusion the benefits simply don't justify a further extension...
-I'm very concerned that too many of these tickets have been issued to those who simply can't afford them, which is counter-productive to our efforts to reverse our city's troubling rates of poverty."
+The insurance industry objected to such cancellations, citing studies by the Insurance Institute for Highway Safety that found cities using red-light cameras had fewer fatal red-light-running crashes than cities that had ended such programs.
+Warren said the benefits did not justify extending Rochester's program and cited concerns that many tickets were issued to residents in zip codes with high poverty rates.

-Though designated as an elector in the 2020 Presidential Election, New York Assembly Majority leader Crystal Peoples-Stokes, served as her alternate.
+Though designated as an elector in the 2020 presidential election, New York Assembly Majority Leader Crystal Peoples-Stokes served as her alternate.

-On June 22, 2021, following a troubled second term, Warren lost the Democratic primary to Rochester city councilman Malik Evans, conceding the race to Evans later that night.
-As part of a plea deal to resolve her charges of breaking campaign finance rules in the 2017 election, Warren formally stepped down as mayor on December 1, with deputy mayor James Smith serving as acting mayor until Evans was inaugurated on January 1, 2022.
-Her final act in office was to submit a proposal for a guaranteed basic income pilot program for impoverished families in the city.
+On June 22, 2021, Warren lost the Democratic primary to Rochester City Councilman Malik Evans, conceding the race to Evans later that night.
+As part of a plea agreement resolving campaign finance and separate firearm-related charges, Warren formally stepped down as mayor on December 1, 2021, with deputy mayor James Smith serving as acting mayor until Evans was inaugurated on January 1, 2022.
+Shortly before leaving office, Warren submitted a proposal for a guaranteed basic income pilot program for impoverished families in the city.

-Controversies
+Controversies and legal issues

+Facebook account suspension

-Warren's Facebook account was temporarily suspended on December 22, 2014, when pictures of a chat log were shared over the internet and social media.
+Warren's Facebook account was temporarily suspended on December 22, 2014, after images of a chat log circulated online and on social media.